 We will be publishing a series of bitesize briefings which seek to explore the nuances and features of the new regime as set out under the Subsidy Control Act 2022 (“SCA”) and accompanying regulations.

 In this article, we will be looking at the role of the newly established Subsidy Advice Unit.

-If you have any further or specific queries in relation to the subsidy control regime, or would like any legal support in making a subsidy control assessment or referral (whether mandatory or discretionary) to the SAU, please do get in touch with our Public Sector Team.
+If you have any further or specific queries in relation to the subsidy control, please do get in touch with our Public Sector Team.